Committed To Making Education Manageable

 * Effective February 20, 2015.
 Please note that tuition rates may change at the sole discretion of Western International University.

 It starts with transparency.
 The cost for undergraduate tuition is $250/credit hour, and graduate tuition is $350/credit hour.
 (Active military students pay $250/credit hour for both graduate and undergraduate tuition.)
 This includes all eBooks and course materials, and there are no additional fees.

 That means you can earn a degree at West for about half the cost of many other universities.
 Our Tuition Comparison Guide compares the cost of a degree at West with some of the other institutions you may be considering.

 There are many ways to help reduce your overall costs (as well as accelerate your learning), and we want to be sure you take full advantage.
 To learn more about transferable college credits, possible credits from Prior Learning Assessment (PLA) for certifications or licenses, military training credits and more, visit Earned & Learned Credit.
 Also, be sure to check with your employer for details on how to use any tuition reimbursement benefits they may offer.

-Sign up for your introductory course for $200, so you can see what West's courses are like.
-As you progress through your introductory course, we'll help you apply for full admission*, evaluate your previous college credits for potential transfer, explore PLA for your non-college learning experiences, and select your financial options.
-This way, you'll find out if school is right for you—and vice versa—before you've fully committed.
-Plus, you'll have earned three credits** in the time it would ordinarily take just to apply to college!
+Sign up for your introductory course risk-free, so you can see what West's courses are like.
+As you progress through your introductory course, we'll help you apply for full admission,** evaluate your previous college credits for potential transfer, explore PLA for your non-college learning experiences, and select your financial options.
+This way, you'll find out if West is a good fit for you—and vice versa—before you've fully committed.
+Plus, you'll have earned 3 credits*** in the time it would ordinarily take just to apply and be admitted to many colleges!

 *** Acceptance of credit by any institution is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits accepted by or earned at Western International University will be accepted by another institution.